Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

 ### Stage 12.
 Monitor and Collect Feedback
 A deployed model degrades silently, because the world changes.
 * **Monitor inputs (data drift):** are feature distributions moving away from the training data?
 Are new categories appearing?
 Are missing values increasing?
-* **Monitor performance:** when true outcomes become known (the house actually sells), compare them with the predictions and track MAE over time.
+* **Monitor performance:** when true outcomes become known (for instance, when the house actually sells), compare them with the predictions and track MAE over time.
 * **Collect feedback:** user complaints, domain-expert review, and error analysis by segment (does the model fail badly on one neighborhood or price range?).

 ### Stage 13.
 Implement Feedback